ngzhenteng/OTOT-B/README.md

 ## Get request
 execute a get request to \<url>/api/users/user/\<username>, the server responds with the user detail json.

+Alternatively you can get all user at \<url>/api/users/

 ## Post request
 execute a post request to \<url>/api/users/user/\<username>